Quantifying Gender Bias Towards Politicians in Cross-Lingual Language Models: Method

-where $\hat{p}(\word \mid n)$ is defined as the probability of a word given a politician name, taken from the analyzed language model.
+whose marginal likelihood we maximize to find good parameters $\vtheta$.
+This model enables us to analyze how the choice of a generated word depends not only on a politician's gender but also on a sentiment via jointly modeling gender, sentiment, and generated words as depicted in \Cref{fig:sage}.
+Through the distribution $\peta(\word \mid s, g)$, this model enables us to extract ranked lists of adjectives (or verbs), grouped by gender and sentiment, that were generated by a language model to describe politicians.

-As in \citet{hoyle-etal-2019-unsupervised}, we apply posterior regularization \citep{ganchev2010} to guarantee that our latent variable correspond to sentiments.
-This regularization is taken as the Kullback--Leibler (KL) divergence between our estimate of $p(s \mid \word)$ (again marginalized from eq. \ref{eq:sage}) and a ground-truth $q(s \mid \word)$---which we get from the sentiment lexicon described in detail in Section \ref{sec:sentiment}.
-We further rely on $L_{1}$-regularization to account for sparsity.
-This objective is minimized with Adam optimizer \citep{kingma15}.
+We additionally apply posterior regularization \cite{ganchev2010} to guarantee that our latent variable corresponds to sentiments.
+This regularization is taken as the Kullback--Leibler (KL) divergence between our estimate of $\ptheta(s \mid \word)$ and $q(s \mid \word)$; where $q$ is a target posterior that we obtain from the sentiment lexicon described in detail in \Cref{sec:sentiment}.
+Further, we also use $L_{1}$-regularization to account for sparsity.
+Combing the cross-entropy term, with the KL and $L_1$ regularizers, we arrive at the loss function:

-Through the distribution $p(\word \mid s, g)$, this model enables us to extract ranked lists of adjectives (or verbs), grouped by both gender and sentiment, that were generated by a language model to describe politicians.
-This distribution is defined as

-where $m_{\word} \in \mathbb{R}$ works as a word specific bias, $f_g \in \{0, 1\}^T$\tiago{I changed this to $f_g$, it was just $g$ before.} is the one-hot gender representation and $\eta(\word, s) \in \mathbb{R}^T$ is a word--sentiment specific deviation.
-During evaluation, we remove the word specific bias and analyze only its gender-specific sentiment deviation.
-To get instances with a high association between $\mathrm{FEMALE}$ and $\mathrm{POS}$, for instance, we get: